-Sharp who has been very quiet on the PC front for some time has announced that it will be closing down their notebook and desktop PC manufacturing.
-Sharps last PC was launched nearly 12 months ago during the Windows 7 release.
+Sharp, who has been very quiet on the PC front for some time, has announced that it will be closing down their notebook and desktop PC manufacturing.
+Sharp’s last PC was launched nearly 12 months ago during the Windows 7 release.

 “Our intention is to shift from just selling the product to expand to the business model of contents services business in addition to e-book product sales,” said Miyuki Nakayama, a Sharp spokeswoman.

-Sharp will be launching its first tablet the Galapagos in December.
-The new tablet is a Android-based device, which comes in two models with either a 5.5-inch or 10-inch screen.
-Have a look and our article on Android vs iPhone to see which smartphone and mobile platform is best for you.
+Have a look at our article on Android vs iPhone to see which smartphone and mobile platform is best for you.

 Via Electronista